Lightroom Tutorial Videos

 Lightroom tutorial video 6 – the Effects tab – adding vignetting and grain

 Lightroom tutorial video 7 – Lens Corrections, Sharpening and Noise Reduction

 In these final videos we look at how you can create files from your edits performed in Lightroom.

 If you would like to take your image editing skills further then you might like to learn how to use Photoshop.
 We have created Photoshop for Photographers Levels 1 & 2 so that you can focus on the tools that will help you edit your photos well.
 Level 1 takes you from complete beginner to intermediate level editing techniques.
 Level 2 then takes you on to more advanced Photoshop editing.
-You can access the beginners and the more advanced course along with various other photography courses and resources for just £9.99/month with our photography training membership.
+You can access the beginners and the more advanced course along with various other photography courses and resources in our online photography training area.